aizhigito/lexical-email-editor/README.md

 }
 ```

-To get the content of the editor state, pass ref to the `EmailEditor` component and call the `getContent` method.
+To get the content of the editor state, pass ref to the `EmailEditor` component and call the `exportData` method.
 ```typescript jsx
 import {EmailEditor, EmailEditorRef} from "lexical-email-editor-react" import 'lexical-email-editor/styles.css'